NnamdiJr/nnamdijr.github.io/_posts/2017-01-08-Galvanize-Data-Science.md

 My approach for each week's post then, has been to just write some thoughts and general takeaways filtered through my very muddled world lens.

-So to you _Mr/Ms. elite-data-scientist-or-future-employer-or-galvanize-student-or-random-ass-why-the-heck-are-you-reading-my-blog-person_, although I don't talk very deeply about it, I hope you'll be kind enough to give me the benefit of the doubt, since I have enough interest to write these posts every darn week, that maybe... just maybe..
+So to you _Mr/Ms. elite-data-scientist-or-future-employer-or-galvanize-student-or-random-ass-why-the-heck-are-you-reading-my-blog-person_, although I don't talk very deeply about it, I hope you'll be kind enough to give me the benefit of the doubt, since I have enough interest to write these posts every darn week, that maybe... just maybe...
 I actually do know a _teeny little bit_ about those topics in the first sentence.

 That said, huge revelation this week.